BetaRavener/uPyLoader/README.md

 ### Usage:
 #### Appearance:
-The main application window offers 3 colums:
+The main application window offers 2 colums:
-* Left column shows local folder, double clicking a file opens it in the middle colum.
+* Left column shows local folder, double clicking a file opens it in Code Editor.
-* Middle column shows code of selected file
 * Right column shows remote (MicroPython) folder.
 It should be populated when connection is established, but in case not, `List Files` button can be used to do so.
+Again, double clicking file opens it in Code Editor.
 To change root directory for local folder, use `File->Navigate`.
-**Note:** Local files are currently not refreshed upon external change.
-If you are using external editor (recommended), double-click the file in local folder to refresh it.

 When connected, the application will allow opening the Terminal (`View->Terminal`).
 The upper box in terminal shows output of the MicroPython on board.
 Lower box is used to prepare command for the board. `Enter` key is used to send the command. `Shift-Enter` creates new line.
 The input also supports classic copy/paste via `Ctrl+C`, `Ctrl+V`.
 To browse through previous commands (input history), use `Ctrl+UpArrow` and `Ctrl+DownArrow`.
 The control group can be used for sending special `Ctrl-_` sequences.
 For example, sending `Ctrl-C` causes KeyboardInterupt and breaks any running code unless handled.

+Code editor has single main element that shows script code.
+The editor is populated by double-clicking `.py` scripts in either of the main window's columns.
+The code can be either saved to local file or uploaded to remote device by using the `Save` buttons above the code editor element.
+**Note:** Local files are currently not refreshed upon external change.
+If you are using external editor (recommended), double-click the file in local folder to refresh it.

 #### Connecting
 On startup, the application scans for working UART connection and lists them in `Port` drop-down box.
 WiFi option is also listed there.